Misha Ge

-Mikhail "Misha" Tszyunovich Ge (born 17 May 1991) is an Uzbekistani figure skating coach, choreographer, and former competitive skater.
+Mikhail "Misha" Tszyunovich Ge (Russian: Михаил Цзюнович Ге; born 17 May 1991) is an Uzbekistani figure skating coach, choreographer, and former competitive skater.
 He is the 2017 Internationaux de France bronze medalist.
 In addition to this, he has won nine international medals and four Uzbek national titles.
 He has finished in the top-ten at six ISU Championships, including two World Championships (2015 and 2018), competed at the 2014 Winter Olympics and the 2018 Winter Olympics, finishing 17th in both competitions.

 Personal life

 Misha Ge was born in Moscow, Russian SFSR, to skating coaches Larisa and Jun Ge.
 He is of Russian, Chinese, and Korean descent.
 From the age of about 10, he lived in Beijing, China, where his parents coached.
 Ge also resided in Hong Kong SAR, Mainland China and Taiwan (ROC).
 He moved to the United States in mid-2009 and returned to Beijing in 2013.
 He speaks Russian, Mandarin Chinese, and English.
 Ge has taken choreography courses at the Beijing Dance Academy and the Hollywood Dance Academy.

 In February 2025, he married former competitive South Korean women's singles figure skater, Park So-Youn.